gcanti/fp-ts/docs/modules/IOOption.ts.md

 `IOOption<A>` represents a synchronous computation that either yields a value of type `A` or nothing.

 If you want to represent a synchronous computation that never fails, please see `Sync`.
-If you want to represent a synchronous computation that may fail, please see `IOEither`.
+If you want to represent a synchronous computation that may fail, please see `SyncResult`.

 Added in v3.0.0